Q-c7/unity_rep/task2/test2/README.md

-weapons are taken from dilmer valecillos
+weapons are taken from dilmer valecillos!